visserle/AnkiOps/README.md

 **Anki ↔ Markdown, with bidirectional sync and LLM integration**

-Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, AI tools, and Git. **AnkiOps** is a bi-directional Anki ↔ Markdown bridge.
-Each deck becomes a Markdown file.
+Editing flashcards in Anki's UI is tedious when you could be using your favorite text editor, Git, and LLM tools. **AnkiOps** is a bi-directional Anki ↔ Markdown bridge where each deck becomes a Markdown file.
 Work in either Anki or your text editor, and let changes flow both ways.
 This brings AI assistance, batch editing, and version control to your flashcards.

 > [!NOTE]
-> AnkiOps is in early development and there will be breaking changes with each release.
-This readme might not always reflect the current state of the codebase.
+> Work in progress.
+This readme might not always reflect the current state of the repo.

 ## Features

 - Simple CLI interface: after initialization, only two commands are needed for daily use
-- Fully round-trip, bi-directional sync that handles note creation, deletion, movements across decks, and conflicts
+- Fully round-trip sync that handles notes (creation, deletion, movements across decks, conflicts), media, and note types
-- Markdown rendering with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
+- Markdown rendering with nearly all features (including syntax-highlighted code blocks for on desktop and mobile)
-- Support for all standard note types, plus Single & Multiple Choice and Cloze Hide All
-- Embed images via VS Code where they are directly copied into your Anki media folder (automatically set up)
+- Support for custom note types following Infrastructure as Code (IaC) principles
 - Built-in Git integration with autocommit for tracking all changes
-- High-performance processing: handles thousands of cards across hundreds of decks in mere seconds
+- High-performance processing using hashing: handles thousands of cards across hundreds of decks in mere seconds
-- Thoroughly tested, bi-directional conversion between Markdown and Anki-compatible HTML
 - Serialize/deserialize entire collections to JSON format for backup, sharing, or automated AI processing

 > [!NOTE]
-> Runtime note type config is IaC-only: AnkiOps reads note types exclusively from your local `note_types/` directory. `ankiops init` ejects default note types as bootstrap files; those local files are then the only source of truth.
+> Runtime note type config is IaC-only: AnkiOps reads note types exclusively from your local `note_types/` directory. `ankiops init` ejects default note types as bootstrap files; those local files are then the only source of truth and can be modified as needed.

-> [!NOTE]
-> LLM task config is also IaC-only.
-AnkiOps reads from your local `llm/` folder with this structure:
-> `llm/system_prompt.md`, `llm/tasks/*.yaml`, and task prompt files referenced via `prompt_file` (for example `llm/prompts/grammar.md`).

 ## Getting Started